A Call For Climate Action

 As such, it also presents us with an opportunity to change the way we do things.
 To question why it is we do what we do in the first place, and consider a possible better alternative.
-Understandably this might seem as the most controversial of our climate actions, but it really isn’t in the context of history.
+Understandably this might seem like the most controversial of our climate actions, but it really isn’t in the context of history.
 Humans have changed and adapted many times before.
 Indeed, it’s how we’ve survived and flourished this long.

 We Can Choose Differently

 Updating our economic model will require us to incorporate the natural world into our plans and operations.
 They now exist only as externalities.
 Resources to be exploited and converted to monetary value.
-Clearly this is unsustainable.
+Clearly, this is unsustainable.
 It seems that there are (at least) two potential paths to take.

 Should we choose to continue along the road of capitalism, we will need to include metrics for humans and the environment.
 The 3P’s as it were (People, Planet, Profit).
 We can choose to apply various models to help us achieve that.
 Be it the Doughnut Economy, The Circular Economy, or even The Symbiotic Economy.
 There are a number of interesting alternatives.